 Under the General Regulations made pursuant to the Apprenticeship and Trades Qualifications Act, the Nova Scotia Apprenticeship Agency has authority to prescribe the standards for apprenticeship training and trade certification in Nova Scotia.

-The Agency's Program Development staff are responsible for the development, implementation and review of occupational standards, curriculum standards, logbooks and examinations in designated trades.
-Staff consult extensively with apprenticeship stakeholders – including industry, advisory committees, subject matter experts and training providers – to ensure they are engaged throughout the development cycle.
+The Agency's Standards and Examinations staff are responsible for the development, implementation and review of occupational standards, curriculum standards, logbooks and examinations in designated trades.
+Staff consult extensively with apprenticeship stakeholders and partners – including industry, advisory committees, subject matter experts and training providers – to ensure they are engaged throughout the development cycle.

-The Agency's Program Standards staff oversees Nova Scotia's role in the Red Seal Program and related initiatives to ensure the province meets interprovincial responsibilities.
-Program Standards staff collaborate with Atlantic and national counterparts to ensure and maintain the integrity of the Red Seal Program and related standards; to increase consistency and harmonization in apprenticeship delivery; and to improve labour mobility.
+The Agency's Standards and Examinations staff oversees Nova Scotia's role in the Red Seal Program and related initiatives to ensure the province meets interprovincial responsibilities.
+These staff collaborate with Atlantic and national counterparts to ensure and maintain the integrity of the Red Seal Program and related standards; to increase consistency and harmonization in apprenticeship delivery; and to improve labour mobility.